 Joe is a web and mobile app developer based in New York.
 He is also someone who really likes video games.

 He spent his teen years working at Blockbuster Video and some of his early twenties working at GameStop.
-While at Blockbuster, many slow nights were spent playing the rental Nintendo 64 games on a Pokémon Snap Station in the middle of the store.
+While at Blockbuster, many slow nights were spent playing the rental Nintendo 64 games on a Pokémon Snap Station in the middle of the store and watching Kevin Smith’s movies on the overhead TVs.
 GameStop fired him for not tucking in his shirt.

 He briefly attended DigiPen Institute of Technology while pursuing a career in video game design and development.
-Unfortunately, real game development is a lot harder than using RPG Maker ’95.
+Unfortunately, real game development is a lot harder than making a game with RPG Maker 95.
 So he dropped out after a while and didn’t really stick with it.
-Creating games is still a desire of his, so he’s been experimenting with Unity, PICO-8, and Playdate development.
+Creating games is still an interest of his, so he’s been experimenting with Unity, PICO-8, and Playdate development.